Urban Decay Face Bond Waterproof Foundation Review

 Is Urban Decay Face Bond good for oily skin?

 Yes.
-The self-setting powders are designed to absorb oil and resist transfer, which tends to flatter oily and combo types.
+The self-setting, oil-controlling powders are designed to help reduce shine and resist transfer, which tends to work especially well for oily and combo skin.

 Do I need setting powder with Face Bond?